ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 <!-- Considering this part mostly highlights the differences between TnT and osu!taiko rather than the playfield itself, I think this name would be more fitting than just `Playfield`.-->

-- No dancers at the bottom (must be storyboarded)
+- No dancers at the bottom of the screen by default, has to be storyboarded in the beatmap itself
 - The health bar must be at least 50% full to pass the song
 - *Kiai Time* triggers the *"Go-Go Time"*
   - Gameplay gimmicks like the hit balloons or forked paths are not implemented (only the basics)
-- Background difference
+- Background differences
   - A video or static background image-only beatmap will take up the lower portion of the screen
-  - If the map has been storyboarded, the storyboard will take over the entire screen, but stay a layer behind the playfield
+  - If the map has been storyboarded, the storyboard will take over the entire screen, but stay a layer behind the playfield most of the time

 ### History

 ![osu!taiko logo in the Special Modes](img/Taiko_logo.jpg "Taiko logo in Special Mode")

-- The `Use Taiko skin for Taiko mode` in Options sidebar under Skin section will use the `taiko` folder's skin elements when playing in osu!taiko, regardless of the current skin's taiko elements.
+- The `Use Taiko skin for Taiko mode` option in the options menu under the `Skin` section will toggle the use of `taiko` folder's skin elements when playing in osu!taiko, regardless of the current skin's taiko elements.
 The folder used to hold the skin *[Taiko by LuiginHann](https://osu.ppy.sh/community/forums/topics/41319)*, which could be downloaded from the now-deprecated `osume.exe` (the original update system, before it was integrated into the game) under `Skin` tab.
 - The first ranked beatmap to contain an osu!taiko difficulty was [Taiko no Tatsujin - Saitama2000](https://osu.ppy.sh/beatmapsets/210) by [Kharl](https://osu.ppy.sh/users/452)
 - The first ranked osu!taiko-specific beatmap was [Mutsuhiko Izumi - Red Goose](https://osu.ppy.sh/beatmapsets/55920) by [lepidopus](https://osu.ppy.sh/users/194807)